sebsto/amplify-ios-workshop/BOA332/instructions/content/80_wrapping_up/20_cleanup.md

 ![amplify delete](/images/80-20-amplify-delete.png)

-Thank you for having follwed this workshop instruction until the end.
-Please le us know your feedback by opening an issue or a pull request on our [GitHub repository](https://github.com/sebsto/amplify-ios-workshop/tree/main/BOA332).
+Thank you for having followed these workshop instructions until the end.
+Please let us know your feedback by opening an issue or a pull request on our [GitHub repository](https://github.com/sebsto/amplify-ios-workshop/tree/main/BOA332) or sending me a message on [Twitter](https://twitter.com/sebsto).